abdrahmansoltan/Learning-Notes/Python/01-Python.md

   # del removes the item at a specific index:
   del my_list[0]  # 5 10 2

-  # remove removes ONLY the first matching value, not a specific index:
+  # "remove()" lets us remove by value and not index -> removes ONLY the first matching value, not a specific index:
+  # If there’s a possibility the value appears more than once in the list, you’ll need to use a loop to make sure all occurrences of the value are removed
   my_list.remove(10)  # 5 2

   # ValueError: list.remove(x): x not in list